-A WordPress document library is presents your documents in an easy-to-find format.
-You can use a document library as a file manager to keep things organised, share resources within your organisation, create a knowledge hub or a publications database.
+A WordPress document library plugin presents your documents in an easy-to-find format.
+It makes document library management easy so that you can keep things organized, share resources, create a resource hub or a publications database.

-It’s surprisingly hard to find a good document library WordPress plugin.
-There are lots of document management and file manager plugins for the WordPress admin, but very few to create a front end document library for users.
+It’s surprisingly hard to find a good WordPress document library plugin.
+There are lots of WordPress file management and media library plugins for admin, but very few can create a front-end document library for users.
 The ones that do exist have poor ratings and a lot of negative feedback.
-Read on to discover why Posts Table Pro is perfect for your WordPress document library…

 Posts Table Pro – the perfect WordPress document library plugin